Sickle Cell Disease

 3. Excessive red blood cells breakdown (hyper-haemolytic crisis).
 The increased haemolysis can occur during an episode of pain, infection, drug exposure or can be due to an acute or delayed reaction to a red cell transfusion.

-Avascular necrosis usually occurs between the ages of 15 and 50 years, and is not seen frequently in young children.
+Avascular Necrosis usually occurs between the ages of 15 and 50 years and is not seen frequently in young children.
 This condition is seen when the blood flow to body areas with poor baseline blood supply is slowed and obstructed by sickle cells, leading to tissue breakdown (necrosis).
 It occurs mostly in the hip (femoral head) which suffers a loss of blood flow (avascularity) due to obstructive sickle cells.
 Another vulnerable joint is the shoulder (humeral head).

 Osteomyelitis, an infection of the bones, affects mostly the long bones of the legs, thighs and arms and is often a complication of leg ulcers.
-The 2 most frequent bacteria seen in osteomyelitis are Salmonella, which causes typhoid fever and gastro-entritis, and Staphylococcus aureus.
+The 2 most frequent bacteria seen in osteomyelitis are Salmonella, which causes typhoid fever and gastro-enteritis, and Staphylococcus aureus.

 Osteoporosis or weak bones with low bone mineral density (BMD) is a very frequent complication seen in 30 to 80% of patients with sickle cell disease.
 It is often asymptomatic and affects mostly the spine.
 Osteoporosis may lead to fractures (seen in 15-30% of patients with SCD) of long bones and bony pain and deformities.

-Leg ulcers are painful lesions around the ankle, seen in 10 to 20% of sickle cell anaemia patients, and usually appear between 10 and 50 years of age.
+Leg Ulcers are painful lesions around the ankle, seen in 10 to 20% of sickle cell anaemia patients, and usually appear between 10 and 50 years of age.

 Kidney problems in sickle cell disease often start in childhood and rarely in infancy.
 The usual tests of kidney function are often normal, even in the face of existing chronic kidney disease, until extensive kidney damage has occurred.
-The kidney can be affected in sickle cell disease in various ways: Obstruction of blood flow by sickled RBCs; inability to concentrate their urine so that patients pass more urine than normal and continue to have bedwetting to an older age; infections of the bladder and kidney are quite common particularly during pregnancy.
-With older age and repetitive clogging of the blood vessels which nourish the kidneys, the glomerulus (the part of the kidney that filters waste products from the blood and initiates urine formation) may be damaged and renal failure can develop.
+The kidney can be affected in sickle cell disease in various ways: Obstruction of blood flow by sickled RBCs; inability to concentrate their urine so that patients pass more urine than normal and continue to have bedwetting to older age; infections of the bladder and kidney are quite common, particularly during pregnancy.
+With older age and repetitive clogging of the blood vessels that nourish the kidneys, the glomerulus (the part of the kidney that filters waste products from the blood and initiates urine formation) may be damaged and renal failure can develop.
 This is usually preceded by excessive loss of a protein (albumin) in the urine.

 Priapism is a sustained unwanted painful erection of the penis seen in around 35% of boys and men.
 Priapism is seen at any age and is due to decreased blood flow and oxygen in the penis due to sickling.
 Over time, priapism can damage the penis and lead to partial or total impotence.